Imagine a power space as a personal charging station: a place where you come to rest, relax, and enjoy the colours, images, tidiness, and privacy.

 It can be slightly more accessible for those living alone, as no matter how tiny your living space is, you’ll have a variety of options.

 However, it’s also very important for those living with other people to designate a space for themselves: a spot at home that feels just right.

 Just like having a dedicated workspace can help reduce distractions and make you feel empowered for a productive day in your home office, a power space is a spot at your home that’s filled with items you love.

 It can be a corner, a shelf, a box, a chair, or if you have the opportunity, the entire room.
-It should feel cozy, look attractive to you, and be filled with items you love.
+It should feel cosy, look attractive to you, and be filled with items you love.
 The size of your power space doesn’t matter–it’s the joy, calmness, and inspiration it provides that are important.

 The benefits of having a dedicated power space are numerous: you know how people are told to visualize their “happy place” when they get anxious or nervous?
 With a power space, you no longer need to visualize, it’s right there.

 The main goal of creating a dedicated power space at home is that it spreads: through decluttering, developing a sense of personal aesthetics, and connecting with your living space, your entire home can eventually become your or the entire household’s power space that sparks joy and is full of good energy.

 Pick a Spot and Claim It as Yours

 Where do you spend most of your time at home?
 The couch, kitchen table, by the window, or perhaps your bedroom and workstation?